Max-Coin/guides/build-linux.md

 Optionally, debugging symbols can be removed from the binary to reduce it's size.
 This can be done using strip.

 $ strip maxcoind

-Then, to build the GUI, run the following commands:

-$ cd ..

-$ qmake

-$ make

 Troubleshooting:
 -------------